 Motorist can check the status of drivers licenses by ordering copies of their OR driving records.

 The penalties for Oregon drivers license suspensions or revocations are very harsh when it comes to offenses such as DUI.
 The Oregon DMV will determine the severity of suspended driving licenses, according to the driver’s age, previous convictions and the type of offense committed.

 Motorists may also receive driving license suspensions if they do not obey the Implied Consent law.
-This laws gives the permission to police officers to investigate your blood by conducting a BAC test, if they suspect that you have been drinking and driving.
+This law gives permission to police officers to investigate your blood by conducting a BAC test if they suspect that you have been drinking and driving.

 Older Than 21

 Oregon suspended driving licenses may be issued to drivers who are requested to submit to a BAC test.
 This test will determine the alcohol level in the blood system.
 Drivers can get their credentials suspended if their alcohol level is 0.08 percent or higher when operating a motor vehicle.